 The boat you will be fishing on during your Oregon Tuna Charter

-We fish from of our 37’ Yellowfin walk around charter boat, the Liberty Gun.
+We fish from of our 36'7" Yellowfin full walk around charter boat, the Liberty Gun.

 Liberty Gun is powered by triple Yamaha, 300 hp, four stroke engines, that get us to the tuna grounds quickly (40 mph cruise!), quietly and reliably.
 In fact, they are so quiet when idling, you have to look back at the motors to see if water is coming out of them to tell if they are even running.

-We also have all the safety gear, including a satellite phone, hi power vhf radio, GPS Chartplotter, FLIR Night Vision, 62 mile radar, 8 man life raft, flares, first aid kits, and life jackets.
-Both the captain and the first mate hold coast guard licenses, insurance, and have been participating in this sport for many years.
+We also have all the safety gear, including a satellite phone, high power vhf radio, GPS Chartplotter, FLIR Night Vision, 62 mile radar, 8 man life raft, flares, first aid kits, and life jackets, including inflatebles.
+Insured and bonded of course.
+The captain Kevin Newell is Coast Guard licensed.
+Deck hand Will Martin and I have considerable experience on the ocean catching Albacore and making these fun trips.
 We take your safety seriously!

 We take extreme pride in taking extra good care of your catch.
 Each fish is bled as soon as it’s brought on board, and then stored in ice in our hold or in kill bags to ensure you bring back very high quality table fare.

 What’s included in your trip

 We provide all bait, tackle, rods, and ice.

 - Rain gear (even when it’s not raining the deck gets wet from both ocean spray, as well as our deck hoses.
 We will be constantly washing the blood from our decks, so if you don’t have raingear, you’re likely to get wet!)